 24 Oct Top 5 Olympic Weightlifting Mobility Needs

 As much as any other sport, Olympic weightlifting requires incredible mobility if an athlete is to perform the lifts with proper technique and lift maximum weights.
 Without enough mobility, athletes will lack full depth and positioning, as well as expose themselves to potential injuries.
 Olympic weightlifting mobility

 A mobile thoracic spine is crucial to the overhead position, especially the catch of the snatch and jerk.
-A lack of thoracic extension can result in excessive shoulder flexion, abduction and internal rotation, leaving it in a less-than-optimal and unstable position.
+A lack of thoracic extension can result in excessive shoulder flexion, abduction, and internal rotation, leaving it in a less-than-optimal and unstable position.
 Compensation in the lumbar spine is also visible with hyperextension in an attempt to keep the torso upright.

 While passive extension in the thoracic spine is a prerequisite to achieving a solid overhead position, more often than not, athletes lack thoracic extension strength, or ‘active mobility’ in these positions, more so than a passive mobility restriction.
 Building in more active thoracic spine extension drills into your training will lead to a much improved thoracic spine position that can withstand and support PR-loads overhead without compromising position.

 To assess your thoracic spine mobility, try this lumbar locked thoracic spine rotation test.
 While sitting back on your heels and keeping one arm behind your low back, a bisecting line from both shoulders should rotate to greater than 50 degrees from horizontal.
 An inability to achieve full rotation could be due to a mobility limitation or lack of stability/strength.